 7. Stokes Lawn Café

-We bookend our compilation of tea rooms in Lincoln with another Stokes establishment, this time the Lawn Café.
+This selection in our compilation of tea rooms in Lincoln is another Stokes establishment, this time the Lawn Café.
 Situated uphill close to the walls of Lincoln Castle, this place has a completely different vibe to High Bridge Café, and it’s also where Stokes’ headquarters are these days.
 You can even see the coffee-roasting process on-site from a special viewing area.